MohamedEzzDM/Todo_app/README.md

 # Todo App UI

-A sample UI for todo app developed in flutter using \n Bloc/cubit\n
+A sample UI for todo app developed in flutter using

-Sqflite\n
+Bloc/cubit

+Sqflite

 ## Demo